LePhenix47/HRnet-Data-Table_npm-package/README.md

 ## Installation

-To install HRnet Data Table, run the following command in your project's root directory:
+To install Data Table, run the following command in your project's root directory:

 ```powershell
 npm install @lephenix47/react-datatable